每日英语听力

 鹰和鼹鼠

-The Eagle and The Mole Over great forest regions flying, A splendid eagle sped, preceding far his mate.
+Or great forest regions flying, a splendid eagle sped, preceding far his mate.

-But, if a sovereign bird should take from a benighted And abject mole advice; who then would praise, In future days, Eagles keen-sighted?
+But if a sovereign bird should take from a benighted an abject mole advice, who then would praise, in future days, eagles keen-sighted?

-How dared a mole reflect on higher beings' ways so drily?
+How dared a mole reflect on higher beings' ways so dryly?

 下载全新《每日英语听力》客户端,查看完整内容